kiddycody/10weeksofcloudops/README.md

 Week1: Hosting static website on azure

 Services Used:
-Storage - Azure Storage Accounts, containers for storing web files Caching - Azure CDN for edge caching
+Storage - Azure Storage Accounts, containers for storing web files.
+Caching - Azure CDN for edge caching
 DNS - Personal namecheap.com DNS (you can use azure provided DNS)